In the world of SEO, keywords are everything.

 5) Service keywords (SEO services)

 If you offer SEO services, you might want to use the keyword “SEO services.”
-But since this keyword is quite general, you’ll be competing with a lot of other SEO service providers.
+But since this keyword is quite general, you’ll be competing with many other SEO service providers.

 A better option would be to use a long tail keyword such as “SEO services for small businesses.”
 This keyword is more specific and has less competition.